selimhaddioui/EFREI_JavaAvancee/TP1_Maven/readMe.md

     * What happened ?

         `target\site` has been created and contain web files (html, css, images). `mvn site` created a site representing the documentation of our project.
+See [commit](https://github.com/selimhaddioui/EFREI_JavaAvancee/commit/ffc737a1b80ce526202591a3980a395f6813027e).

     * How is it related to *pom.xml*